alfred-jayaprakash/kke-solutions/docker/kke-resolve-dockerfile-issues.md

 COPY html/index.html /usr/local/apache2/htdocs/
 ```
-* After fixing the errors, the file should look like this
+* After replacing with valid directives (IMAGE with FROM and ADD with RUN), the file should look like this
 ```
 FROM httpd:2.4.43